 Check out my Ilocos Travel Guide:

-GO BACK to 10 Must-See Sights in Ilocos Norte
+- TOP 10 Must-See Sights in Ilocos Norte (Best Tourist Spots!)

 sinking bell tower entrance fee sinking bell tower history sinking bell tower and bangui windmills laoag cathedral bacarra bell tower ilocos norte tourist spot bell tower ilocos laoag city history